Satyananda Yoga Teachers’ Association (SYTA) recognises that ethical behaviour is the foundation of all yoga practice and yoga teaching. The Code

 contact of a sexual nature, as well as claims of being a Tantric, and/or teaching Tantric sexual practices.

-exception is an ongoing sexual relationship that predates the teacher-student relationship.
-We acknowledge that teachers in many spiritual
+is an ongoing sexual relationship that predates the teacher-student relationship.
+We acknowledge that teachers in many spiritual organisations

 ◦Before engaging in a sexual relationship both parties need to allow a ‘cooling off’ period.
 A suggested length of time for the ‘cooling-off’